 - Best for: Risk-averse investors who don’t mind having a large cash balance.

 Still, if you like the other things SigFig has to offer, it could be an attractive proposition.
-And it's worth noting that Sigfig topped BackendBenchmarking's list for best robo-advisor performance.
+As an increasing number of robo-advisors are doing, SigFig offers free access to financial

-Beyond $10,000 invested, this robo-advisor has a 0.25% management fee, like others on this list.
+Beyond the first $10,000 invested, this robo-advisor has a 0.25% management fee, like others on this list.
 Also notable is that it actually manages investments with TD Ameritrade rather than holding investments itself.

 SigFig has a $2,000 minimum investment.